-Our India Rickshaw Challenge does exactly what it says on the tin.
-It’s in India.
+Our Pakistan Tuk-Tuk Challenge does exactly what it says on the tin.
+It’s in Pakistan.
 It’s challenging.
 You drive rickshaws.
-And an Indian adventure is pretty much guaranteed.
-But really, there’s so much more in the tin than that: there’s Jungle with tigers in it, impossibly hot curry, getting lost and the occasional monsoon rain cloud .
+And a full on Pakistani adventure is pretty much guaranteed.
+But really, there’s so much more in the tin than that: there’s bigger mountains than you’ve ever seen before, impossibly hot curry, the occasional overloaded truck and boatloads of culture and history.
 If that sounds like your particular brand of fun, read on.

-This page is designed to give you a bit more info about what to expect during your Indian Rickshaw Adventure.
+This page is designed to give you a bit more info about what to expect during your Pakistani tuk-tuk Adventure.
 To kick it off: accommodation.
 Getting dirty when you have a nice bed to look forward to is fun; getting dirty when all you have to look forward to is more dirt is no fun at all.
-That’s why we like to look after you after a hard day on the open road: a few nights in some lovely urban Indian hotels and a few nights in some pretty awesome boutique hotels tucked away in the hills.
+That’s why we like to look after you after a hard day on the open road: a few nights in some lovely urban hotels and a few nights in some pretty awesome hotels tucked away in the hills (mountains).
 We’ll also chuck in delicious breakfasts and dinners during the challenge.

 The Tuk Tuk

-Ah, the humble Indian rickshaw, or “Auto” as they’re sometimes known as, is the original tin can on wheels.
-These are standard issue, Indian-made rickshaws.
+Ah, the humble rickshaw, or “Auto” as they’re sometimes known as, is the original tin can on wheels.
 And they’re freak’n awesome!

 They’ve got three wheels (don’t ask us why), an open frame, a canvas roof with drop down sides, a cabin for the driver and two seats in the back.
 Oh, and an engine: a 4-stroke beast that is probably slightly more powerful than a horse.